AmarPan/meet-your-cohort/README.md

 ## Next Steps
 + Add edit and delete functionality for comments
-+ Allow users to upload a project screenshot that displays on the hub card
++ Allow users to upload a project screenshot that displays on their hub card
 + Email users when they get feedback on one of their projects